macnetic/faust/gen_doc/bin_pkgs/README_template.md

 N.B.: to access the documentation, you need to be in the graphical interface of Matlab.

-Note that the doxygen documentation for the Matlab API is also available locally after installing Faust.
-You can consult it from your web browser: [namespacematfaust.html](@API_DOC_BASE_URL@/html/namespacematfaust.html).
+Note that the doxygen documentation for the Matlab API is also available locally after installing Faust (in the installation folder).
+You can consult it online: [namespacematfaust.html](@API_DOC_BASE_URL@/html/namespacematfaust.html).

 ### 4.2 Python Wrapper

-In the same spirit than the Matlab tutorial showed in the previous section, you can execute the quick start script for Python.
+In the same spirit as the Matlab tutorial showed in the previous section, you can execute the quick start script for Python.

 	$ python3 -c "from pyfaust.demo import quickstart; quickstart.run()"
 	dimension of the Faust :  (1000, 2000)